 Neptune’s angular size is tiny, reaching no more than 2.5 arc seconds in diameter.
 Jupiter’s moons are only slightly smaller in apparent diameter, and the smallest telescopes (3” or less) actually lack the resolving power to perceive Neptune’s disk at all.
-Bad atmospheric conditions can also blur Neptune to become unrecognizable as obviously “fatter” than surrounding stars.
+Bad atmospheric conditions can also blur Neptune, making it unrecognizable as obviously “fatter” than surrounding stars.
 On a good night with a large telescope, however, Neptune’s dark blue disk can be resolved.
-Neptune’s rings are far too faint and small to be seen in any amateur telescope, and even gigantic telescopes like the Hubble, James Webb, or Keck telescopes don’t resolve much more than blurry, pixelated blobs of detail, such as storms, in its cloud tops.
+Neptune’s rings are far too faint and small to be seen in any amateur telescope, and even gigantic telescopes like the Hubble, James Webb, or Keck telescopes don’t resolve much more than blurry and pixelated blobs of detail, such as storms, in its cloud tops.
 As of 2023, some observers have noted a small whitish spot in the planet’s atmosphere, which may match up with one of the whitish spots seen in the September 2022 JWST photo of the planet.
 It will require at least a 12” telescope and a magnification of 250x or greater to spot this and any other atmospheric details.

 Neptune’s moon Triton is arguably easier to see than the disk of Neptune itself.
-At magnitude 13.5, Triton is brighter than Pluto or any of the moons of Uranus and within the range of 6-8” telescopes even under fairly light-polluted skies.
-Triton is about the same size as Pluto, but it is very reflective, which makes it very bright even though it is very far from the Sun.
-Since Neptune isn’t very bright, Triton won’t be able to hide in its light, unlike the moons of Saturn and Uranus, which are also not very bright.
-Triton orbits Neptune backwards, or clockwise instead of counterclockwise as seen from above.
-It is likely a captured dwarf planet like Pluto.
+At magnitude 13.5, Triton is brighter than Pluto or any of the moons of Uranus and within the range of 6-8” telescopes, even under fairly light-polluted skies.
+Triton is about the size of Pluto but extraordinarily reflective, making it quite bright despite its distance from the Sun.
+Thanks to Neptune’s relatively low brightness, you’ll have no issues with Triton hiding in its glare, unlike the similarly dim moons of Saturn and Uranus.
+Triton orbits Neptune backwards (clockwise instead of counterclockwise as seen from above) and is probably a captured dwarf planet like Pluto.